-Concordia University Wisconsin Residence Life will undergo staff and structural changes ahead of the 2020-2021 academic year due to a federal law change.
+Concordia University Wisconsin Residence Life will undergo staff and structural changes before the 2020-2021 academic year due to a federal law change.

-For the first time since 2004, the federal minimum salary is increasing, now by almost $12,000.
-Due to this salary increase, CUW’s Department of Residence Life will experience a major structural change in its professional staff.
+For the first time since 2004, the federal minimum salary is increasing by almost $12,000.
+CUW’s Department of Residence Life will experience a major structural change in its professional staff due to this salary increase.

 The department currently has five full-time professional staff members serving as Resident Directors (RDs).
 The department’s student staff consists of five Assistant Resident Directors, 48 resident assistants (RAs), and a team of alternate resident assistants.
 Next year, there will be six professional staff members.
 No student positions will be removed.